-1. After closure of the public comment period, including any public hearing, under §3611.G on a draft permit, the commissioner shall issue a final permit decision as soon as practicable.
-The commissioner shall notify the applicant, each person who has submitted written comments or requested notice of the final permit decision, and the governing authority for any parish within the area of review.
+1. After closure of the public comment period, including any public hearing, under §611.G on a draft permit, the commissioner shall issue a final permit decision within 30 days.
+The commissioner shall notify the applicant and each person who has submitted written comments or requested notice of the final permit decision.
 This notice shall include reference to the procedure for appealing a decision on a UIC permit under La.
 Title 30 R.S. §30:15.
 For the purposes of this section, a final permit decision means a final decision to issue, deny, modify, revoke and reissue, or terminate a permit.